-Branding 101 – How to Create a Visual Brand Identity
+How to Create a Brand Identity Guide

-Visual brand Identity
+brand Identity guide

 Define Your Audience

 Every brand has an ideal audience.
 For example, your brand could appeal more to people aged 15-25.
-Naturally, you’d want to base your visuals, tone and attitude on the preferences of younger people.
+Naturally, you’d want to base your visuals, tone, and attitude on the preferences of younger people.
 Find your ideal customers by asking yourself these questions:

-• What is their age, gender, income and education level?
+• What is their age, gender, income, and education level?

 • What type of interests and lifestyle do they have?